dfrtz/huereka/SETUP.md

-# READ THIS NOTICE
+### READ THIS NOTICE

-**CAUTION: Improper grounding, voltage, and other interactions with electricity, can cause personal injury or damage to your surroundings.
+> **CAUTION: Improper grounding, voltage, and other interactions with electricity, can cause personal injury or damage to your surroundings.
 By using this guide you agree to take proper precautions and assume full responsibility.**

-**CAUTION: Improper use of 'dd' can overwrite any partition on your system.
+> **CAUTION: Improper use of 'dd' can overwrite any partition on your system.
 Do not proceed with any commands without absolute certainty they are targeting the correct partition.**

+> **CAUTION: Before applying any optimizations, understand the risks.
+These may lead to an un-bootable system if applied improperly.
+Not all settings are appropriate for all use cases either.**

 This guide was written and tested on Raspberry Pi OS Lite (2022-09-22), however the same steps (should) work in any Debian based environment with minimal modification.
 Other